Asynchronous Approximation of a Single Component of the Solution to a Linear System: Introduction

 We consider approximating the $i^{\text{th}}$ component of the solution to a linear system of equations $Ax = b$, where $A$ is a positive definite $n \times n$ real matrix, and $b$ is a vector in $\Reals^n$.
 Positive definite matrices include symmetric diagonally dominant matrices, such as the Laplacian, and also our motivating examples of network centralities, PageRank and Bonacich centrality.
 Note that $A$ or $G$ may not be symmetric.
 When $A$ is positive definite, there exists a choice of $G$ and $z$ such that the problem is equivalent to approximating the $i^{\text{th}}$ component of the solution to $x = Gx + z$, and the spectral radius of $G$, denoted $\rho(G)$, is less than 1.
 For PageRank, $\rho(G)$ is a constant, bounded by the teleportation probability, independent of the underlying graph.
 For Bonacich centrality, $\rho(G)$ can be chosen to be less than 1 by a proper choice of the ``discount factor'' for any graph.

-We consider the setting where $n$ is large, yet $G$ is sparse, i.e., the number of nonzero entries in every row of $G$ is at most $d$.
-This form of sparsity comes from settings in which the matrix is derived from an underlying bounded degree graph.
-We will also discuss how we can relax this constraint to other sparse graphs in which the size of the local neighborhood does not grow too quickly.
+We consider a setting with large $n$ and sparse $G$, i.e., the number of nonzero entries in every row of $G$ is at most $d$.
+This form of sparsity arises when the matrix is derived from an underlying bounded degree graph.
+We will also discuss how we can relax this constraint to graphs for which the local neighborhood size does not grow too quickly.

 Solving large systems of linear equations is a problem of great interest due to its relevance to a variety of applications across science and engineering, such as solving large scale optimization problems, approximating solutions to partial differential equations, and modeling network centralities.
 Due to the large scale of these systems, it becomes useful to have an algorithm which can approximate only a few components of the solution without computing over the entire matrix.
 Such an algorithm would also lead to efficient ranking and comparison methods.
 As solving a system of linear equations is fundamentally a problem which involves the full matrix, computing a single component of the solution is non-trivial.